ninjaaron/pyfil/README.rst

 evaluated with ``eval()``, and it will always try to print.
 The only difference is that if --quiet or --exec was used, json will be printed with indentation unless --force-oneline-json is used.

+If the -b/--pre option is used, its argument will always be run with ``exec``.

 using files for input and output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~